 Through my signature coaching process, we'll explore The 7 C’s: Confidence, Clarity, Connection, Courage, Choice, Commitment and Change.

-I’m a Certified Professional Coach, former teacher, and mom of two grown and flown young adults.
+I’m a Certified Professional Coach (CPC), Core Energy Coach™, former teacher, married to my high school boyfriend, and mom of two terrific grown and flown young adults.

 I am passionate about helping women balance the many facets of their lives to create harmony and fulfillment.
-I am a Certified Professional Coach (CPC).
+I’m a Certified Professional Coach (CPC) and ELI-MP certified in iPEC’s Energy Leadership Index (ELI).
 I completed my certification studies at iPEC, the Institute for Professional Excellence in Coaching.
-A graduate of Boston College, I was an Advertising Account Executive for a fast-paced Fortune 500 company, balancing a full-time career while raising two young children.
+A graduate of Boston College, I was an advertising account executive for a fast-paced Fortune 500 company, balancing a full-time career while raising two young children.
 Choosing to stay at home with my family and volunteer in the community led me to teach and inspire young children.
 Teaching preschool for thirteen years, I have empowered countless parents to move forward in their lives with direction and confidence.